 - Combine baking soda with a little water (1 part baking soda, ½ part water) to create a paste to scrub out stains.
 If you like a little fragrance, you can add a few drops of your favorite essential oils to this paste.
 An old toothbrush works great to lightly scrub the stain.

 - Hydrogen peroxide is a great option to remove blood.
 Pour as little as you can to get the bubbling action.

 As long as you are putting the mattress pad protector in the washing machine after your stain treatment, it is not necessary to dry the treatment area.
 If you are spot treating only and do not plan to wash it in the washing machine, be sure to dry the area thoroughly (a hair dryer on low heat works great).

-Any natural fiber when subjected to prolonged moisture is a candidate for mold.
-High humidity, high temperatures, darkness, and stagnant air can be factors.
-Should the unlikely occur, here's how to treat it.
-In general, it is best to wash your Mattress Pad Protector in hot water.
-Hot water kills mold more effectively than cold water and better removes mold spores and allergens too.
+When subjected to prolonged moisture any natural fiber is a candidate for mold.
+High humidity, high temperatures, darkness, and stagnant air can all contribute.
+Should this occur, here's how to treat it.
+In general, it is best to wash your Mattress Pad Protector in hot water (for mold only).
+Hot water kills mold more effectively than cold water and better removes mold spores and allergens, too.

 When you're washing your Mattress Pad Protector with a mold-killing solution, it's best to wash it through at least two full cycles in your washing machine.
-We recommend using Borax or vinegar to help kill the mold.
-Borax is a natural mold killer which does not emit toxic fumes.
-To kill mold on fabrics with Borax you can either purchase Borax laundry detergent or add Borax powder to your washing machine.
-Mix the Borax with hot water before adding it to your washing to make sure it is completely dissolved.
+We recommend using borax or vinegar to help kill the mold.
+Borax is a natural mold killer that does not emit toxic fumes.
+To kill mold on fabrics with borax, you can either purchase borax laundry detergent or add borax powder to your washing machine.
+Mix the borax with hot water before adding it to your washing machine to make sure it is completely dissolved.

-- Add your clothes to the washing machine along with laundry detergent.
+- Add your linens to the washing machine along with laundry detergent.